dipien/semantic-version-gradle-plugin/README.md

     version = "1.0.0"

 By default, the SNAPSHOT classifier is enabled.
-Use the `-Psnapshot=false` parameter any time you want to use an stable version.
+Use the `-Psnapshot=false` parameter any time you want to assign an stable version.
 For example when publishing an artifact, generating the release android app bundle, etc.
 ```
 ./gradlew printVersion // OUTPUT: Version: 1.0.0-SNAPSHOT
 ./gradlew printVersion -Psnapshot=false // OUTPUT: Version: 1.0.0
 ```
+If the root project is not specifying an explicit version, a warning will be displayed and v0.1.0 is assigned as the default version.
+The plugin will assign the root project version to all its subprojects.

+## Configuration

+# maximumVersion

+The maximum number the MAJOR, MINOR or PATCH version can achieve.
+If it is not specified, 99 is used for Android projects and 999 for non Android projects

 ### Tasks